Phlox-GL/phlox/README.md

   :spin-pivot $ [] 20 120
 ```

 > `:spin-pivot` is supposed to provide an **absolute** position of area center, which is actually center for calculating spin angles.
 Since PIXI does not expose absolute position of a circle easily, now we need to add by hand.
+By default, we use center of screen as a universal spin pivot.

 `phlox.comp.drag-point/comp-drag-point` provides a point for dragging: